mosra/magnum-website/content/blog/guest-posts/dart-integration.rst

     };

 Note that each :dox:`DartIntegration::Object` can contain multiple meshes with color or texture material.

-To keep track of which objects are being updated, we have defined an unordered_map:
+To keep track of which objects are being updated (this should only happen if the visual properties, that is the mesh or material information, of a body changes), we have defined an unordered_map:

 .. code:: c++